hrrr/ChibiFlight/README.md

 Restrictions:

 - Acro only.
 No stabilized flight modes.
 No autoleveling.
 Gyro only .Accelerometer is not used at all.
-- Currently it runs only on Sparky2.
+- Currently it runs only on Sparky2 and MotoF3 boards.
 - Only receiver spported: Sepktrum satellites in 11bit-2048 mode
 - One shot only: ESCs must support One shot (125-250us) mode.